tomerhu/GiphyExercise/README.md

     catch(Exception exc) { Handle(exc); }
 }

+2. DB - The cache is in the server's memory, if there is a restart all the cache will be earsed.
+An improvement of the DB is to use external one - Oracle, Sql or noSql.

-2. UI - Add search by few terms split by "," to demo the asynchronus Gifs return
+3. UI - Add search by few terms split by "," to demo the asynchronus Gifs return